icehawk-de/cl_jquery_fancybox/Documentation/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-This extension adds the jQuery lightbox script “FancyBox 1” or “FancyBox 2” to you TYPO3 website.
+This extension adds the jQuery lightbox script “FancyBox 2” to you TYPO3 website.

 Features: